SignalProducer

 Swift

-public func take(first count: Int) -> SignalProducer<Value, Error>
+public func take(first count: Int) -> SignalProducer<Value, Error>Parameters

 Return Value